BCAppsLimited/StreetAs/context-sensitive-help.md

 The purchase return order archive page has addresses for buy-from (**General** tab), ship-to, and pay-to (both on the **Shipping and Payment** tab).
 Each of the three sets of addresses has been changed to show the [common address changes](/StreetAs/common-address-field-changes#common-address-changes) and also only show a limited set of address fields unless the **Show more** option is selected.

+# Reminder

+The address fields on the **General** tab have changed to show the [common address changes](/StreetAs/common-address-field-changes#common-address-changes).

+# Remit Address

+The address fields on the **General** tab have changed to show the [common address changes](/StreetAs/common-address-field-changes#common-address-changes).

+# Resource Card

+The address fields on the **Personal Data** tab have changed to show the [common address changes](/StreetAs/common-address-field-changes#common-address-changes).

+# Responsibility Center Card

+The address fields on the **General** tab have changed to show the [common address changes](/StreetAs/common-address-field-changes#common-address-changes).

 # Sales Invoice

 # Sales Order